mjacobus/php-query-builder/README.md

 ### Using placeholders

-Placeholders are a good way for building your queries when you don't know what values are goint to be used (because they depend on the result of a query yet to be executed, for instance).
+Placeholders are a good way for building your queries when you don't know what values are going to be used (because they depend on the result of a query yet to be executed, for instance).

 ```php
 $insert->into('users')->values(array(